 Leopold’s Ice Cream

 Yes, I know they are too young to drink, but one of the surprising things to do with teens in Savannah is the Prohibition Museum.
 We were pleasantly pleased with how well done this museum is.
-Spread over 2 floors, with interactive characters and demonstrations, the Prohibition Museum is chock-full of history, some of which surprised even the adults.
+Spread over 2 floors, with interactive characters and demonstrations, the American Prohibition Museum is chock-full of history, some of which surprised even the adults.
 A speak-easy is at the end of the tour.
 Don’t worry, they serve homemade sodas for the minors.

 I promised I’d let you in on what else Oglethorpe prohibited in the founding of Savannah.
 On the trolley tour, we learned that General Oglethorpe banned Catholics, lawyers, liquor, and slavery.
 Unfortunately for him, none of those lasted.
 But it was a fun fact we learned.

-We were pleasantly surprised how much fun our teens had in Savannah.
+We were pleasantly surprised by how much fun our teens had in Savannah.
 I hope you find a few things to do with teens in Savannah that you can enjoy as well.